direktiv/function-builder/docs/README.md

     additionalProperties: {}
 ```

-To make a logical link between this input configuration and the Direktiv service, the following three examples provide an input definition for a service and how it converts to a Direktiv workflow.
-The last example demonstrates how this looks as a request made by Direktiv to the service.
+To make a logical link between this input configuration and the Direktiv function, the following three examples provide an input definition for a function and how it converts to a Direktiv workflow.
+The last example demonstrates how this looks as a request made by Direktiv to the function.

 *1. Input Definition*
 ```yaml